It’s important to know that you are financially protected should anything happen.

 Life insurance premiums are treated as a personal expense and are not tax deductible.
 This applies whether the premiums are paid by the life insured themselves or by another person.

 I have just given up smoking.
 Can I get cover as a non smoker?

-If you have recently stopped smoking you may be able to benefit from cheaper premiums straight away.
-Rates are adjusted on a sliding scale from smoker to non smoker over a period of 12 months.
-Full non smoker rates are available once you have been a non smoker for one year (this includes cigarettes, cigars, pipes, e-cigarettes and nicotine replacements, such as patches).
+If you were a smoker in the past you may be able to benefit from cheaper premiums straight away.
+Rates are adjusted on a sliding scale from smoker to non smoker over a period of 5 years.
+Full non smoker rates are available once you have been a non smoker for more than 5 years (this includes cigarettes, cigars, pipes, e-cigarettes and nicotine replacements, such as patches).